Starignus/PythonPractise/Week2/GPIO_Part1.md

 ```

-5. Running the script needs administrator privileges because the RPi.GPIO module requires it.
+5. Running the script needs administrator privileges because of the RPi.GPIO module requires it.
 So we run the following commands:

 To make the script an executable: